Bureau of Indian Affairs

 The Wapato Diversion has three fish ladders that provide a path for upstream fish migration through the structures.

-The Diversion on the Yakima River was originally constructed in 1916 by the BIA and includes two diversion structures spanning the east and west channels of the Yakima River south of Union Gap, WA.
-This facility is the primary point of diversion for the Wapato-Satus Unit of the Wapato Irrigation Project (WIP), allowing diversion of approximately 2,040 cfs into the WIP Main Canal.
+The Diversion was originally constructed in 1917 by the BIA and includes diversion dam structures across the east and west channels of the Yakima River.
+This facility is the primary point of diversion for the Wapato-Satus Unit of the Wapato Irrigation Project (WIP), diverting up to approximately 2,200 cubic feet per second (cfs) of water into the WIP Main Canal.

-The current fish passage facilities are operated and maintained according to Federal criteria for adult and juvenile salmon and steelhead.
-Fish ladders at diversion dams in the Yakima Basin were not originally designed to pass Pacific lamprey efficiently, and lamprey passage modifications recently tested at other diversion dams will need to be retrofitted at the Wapato Diversion.
-Bypass systems at the Diversion and the numerous other diversions in the Yakima River were designed to screen juvenile salmon and steelhead out of irrigation canals and safely return them to the river, but recent studies have shown that their cumulative effect on juvenile migration timing and survival is serious.
-This project provides an opportunity to modify the headworks and bypass system at the Diversion to minimize its contribution to this problem.
+The current fish passage facilities are operated and maintained according to federal criteria for salmon and steelhead.
+Fish ladders at diversion dams in the Yakima Basin were not originally designed to pass Pacific lamprey, but some, including ladders at the Wapato Diversion, have been retrofitted to accommodate adult lamprey.
+Bypass systems at the Diversion and the numerous other diversions in the Yakima River were designed to screen juvenile salmon and steelhead out of irrigation canals and safely return them to the river, but recent studies have shown that their cumulative effect on juvenile migration timing and survival is significant.
+This project provides an opportunity to modify the Diversion to improve adult and juvenile fish passage and survival.

 Project updates, public notices, meeting announcements, and other updates will be shared here when available.